 - delete complex customized products.

 There are also cases when the item has gone out of stock after spending some time in the cart.
-Clearly indicate that customers won’t receive this product.
+Clearly indicate that customers won't receive this product.
 For example, you can forbid going to the checkout until they remove the item manually.
-A wise move is to offer them to pick similar products instead.
+A wise move is offering them to pick similar products instead.

 3.3 Defining Shipping Costs and Payment Options